yousefkh2/monty/README.md

 - What are the common implementations of stacks and queues?
 - What are the most common use cases of stacks and queues?
 - What is the proper way to use global variables?
-- Nothing more than a single stack.
-Final